promcon/website/content/2026-munich/talks/shaving-the-promql-yak-6-promql-functions-to-escape-from-analytical-workarounds.md

 ---
-title: "having the PromQL Yak: 6 PromQL Functions to Escape from Analytical Workarounds"
+title: "Shaving the PromQL Yak: 6 PromQL Functions to Escape from Analytical Workarounds"
 ---

-## having the PromQL Yak: 6 PromQL Functions to Escape from Analytical Workarounds
+## Shaving the PromQL Yak: 6 PromQL Functions to Escape from Analytical Workarounds

 Prometheus is great at storing metrics and answering the questions we already know how to ask.
 We all love that.